All Collections

 Updated over a week ago

-Bugfender helps you collect your application crashes so you know about them and take action to fix them.
-However, the stacktraces are sometimes not easy to understand because the symbols (the names of the objects and methods) have been removed by the compiler in order to optimize the build.
+Bugfender helps you collect application crashes so you can identify and fix them.
+However, the stack traces are sometimes obscured because the compiler has removed the symbols (the names of the objects and methods) to optimize the build.

-Bugfender automatically symbolicates stacktraces if the symbol information is embedded in the application.
-Usually Debug and Release builds contain symbol information but Archived builds do not.
+The Bugfender SDK automatically symbolicates stack traces if the symbol information is embedded in the application.
+Usually, Debug and Release builds contain symbol information, but Archived builds do not.

-If symbol information is not present, the stacktrace will contain memory addresses (hex numbers like 0x010e8a3713) instead of method names.
-You can recover those method names with a dSYM file that is stored on the computer that did the archiving of the application.
+If symbol information is missing, the stack trace will contain memory addresses (hex numbers like 0x010e8a3713) instead of method names.
+You can recover those method names with a dSYM file stored on the computer that archived the application (for example, the CI).

 Here are the steps to find the dSYM file: